Profile

 • I was the domain architect for the right-Pano Information On Demand (IOD) widgets.
 (Trip computer, Fuel Economy, Clock, TPMS).
 I was also the domain architect for the Centre-Stack Panoramic Display configurator application.

-• I started at the very beginning of the IVI project, writing prototypes and cross-training Android best practises to other team-mates who had an Unreal Engine and C++ background.
+• At the very beginning of the IVI project I wrote prototypes and cross-trained Android best practises to other team-mates who had an Unreal Engine and C++ backgrounds.

 • When the Nautilus project was started, my work was used as a foundation for the new system.
 I provided the technical design and architecture guidance to a team of ten developers.